Critical configurations for three projective views: Preliminaries for the three-view case

 \end{theorem}

-The conditions (\ref{eq_non_collinear}) and (\ref{eq_collinear}) correspond to the two cases where the camera centers $q_1$, $q_2$, $q_3$ are non-collinear and collinear, respectively.

-This tells us under what conditions three fundamental forms are compatible.
-Since we are working with quadrics in $\p3$, we want to translate these conditions to conditions on the quadrics.
-We will use the remainder of this subsection to give two results stating all the conditions.
-Let us start with the collinear case, where \cref{eq_collinear} is satisfied (clarification: this is NOT the case where the camera centers $p_i$ are collinear, but the case where the camera centers $q_i$ of the conjugate configuration are collinear).
+Since we are working with quadrics in $\p3$, we want to translate these conditions on the fundamental forms, to conditions on the quadrics.
+The remainder of this subsection is used to give two results stating these conditions.
+We start with the collinear case, that of \cref{thr:compatible_forms_collinear} (clarification: this is NOT the case where the camera centers $p_i$ are collinear, but the case where the camera centers $q_i$ of the conjugate configuration are collinear).